EXPRESSCLUSTER/BattleCard/AzureMarketplace.md

 Achieve flexible configurations.

-- Standby or Backup VM on cloud for on-premise production server.
+- Standby or Backup VM on cloud for on-premise production server
 - Active and Standby VMs on cloud

 ## Qualifying questions